bitly/dablooms/README.md

 queries.

-**dablooms** implements such a structure that takes additional metadata to classify elements in order to make an intelligent decision as to which bloom filter an element should belong.
+**dablooms** implements such a structure that takes additional metadata to classify elements in order to make an intelligent decision as to which Bloom filter an element should belong.

 ### Features